What are termites?

 How can I prevent termites in the future?

-Don't let termites eat you out of house and home.
-The best way to avoid problems with termites in your Orange County home is to partner with Cura Termite and Pest Control and implement the following prevention tips:
+Don't let termites eat you out of your house and home.
+The best way to avoid problems with termites in your Orange County home is to partner with Cura Termite and Pest Control and follow these termite prevention tips:

 - Eliminate the moisture that termites are looking for by repairing leaky faucets and water lines indoors and outdoors.

 - Remove damp or rotten wood from your yard or home.